sivasan002/LendingClubCaseStudy/README.md

 - Data understanding and Cleaning
 - Data Analysis using different visual charts
     - Univariate, Bivariate, Segmented variate analysis
+- Based on the visual and derived data key insights to identify the defaulter was obtained

 ## Software Details
 - Jupyter Notebook